-Because the policy maker screenings pre-dated public release by several months, policy makers were offered a window of opportunity to act and present solutions.
-The net result was they looked proactive and effective, rather than were villianized by the film.
+Because the policymaker screenings pre-dated public release by several months, government officials were offered a window of opportunity to act and present solutions.
+The net result was they came across proactive and effective, rather than unresponsive or unaware.
 Still, the audience engagement campaign for the public release included a call to action for viewers to sign an online petition.

-Ongoing outreach and media efforts after the public release, were timed to coincide with hearings, related litigation and other opportunistic milestones that presented themselves along the way.
+Ongoing outreach and media efforts after the public release were timed to coincide with hearings, related litigation and other opportunistic milestones that presented themselves along the way.